seldstein/personal-site-hugo/content/offline.md

 ---
-title: Oops!
+title: Whoops, You're Offline
 date: 2024-01-07T19:29:00-06:00
+lastmod: 2024-01-27
 description: A cached page to display if the user is offline.
-draft: true
+draft: false
 ---

-It looks like you're offline.
 Here's my contact info and stuff.